Get E-Book

 The Handshake Creates the Connection

-client -> server: ACKSYN asks to start a connection and carries the sender's initial sequence number.
-SYN-ACK accepts that start and carries the server's initial sequence number while acknowledging the client's SYN.
+SYN asks to start a connection and carries the sender's initial sequence number.
+SYN-ACK accepts the start and carries the server's initial sequence number while acknowledging the client's SYN.
 ACK acknowledges the server's start.
 After that, both sides have enough sequence state to send ordered bytes.

-For an outbound Node client, the path is roughly:
+For an outbound Node client, the path looks roughly like this -

 net.connect()